apapamarkou/yabridge-gui-controller/Readme.md

 This tool streamlines the process of using Windows plugins seamlessly on a Linux system.

+If you dont know how to install wine-staging and yabridge on your system, you can follow my tutorial.

 ## Features

 - **Environment Checks**: Verifys if `Yabridge` and `Wine` are installed.